WhatsApp for Business, Courtesy Chatbots

 In this age of information overload, retail investors often find it a time-consuming process to track updates related to markets as well as their investment portfolio.

-Axis Bank launched its chatbot which combines the convenience by leveraging WhatsApp as a medium of communication and offers personalisation by sending relevant content to users.
+Axis Bank launched a WhatsApp chatbot which leverages WhatsApp as a medium of communication.
+Itoffers personalised engagement by sending relevant content to users.

 This feature provides not only personalised alerts, research ideas and market updates via WhatsApp but also can fetch live portfolio values, stock quotes, index values or even answer investor queries on chat.